branyoto-etud/prog_reseau_projet/README.md

 ### Todo

 -Fill ServerPacketReader
+-Add String after the Error packet with code REJECTED

 ### Disclaimer
 The only file that is ensured to be up to date is the Protocole.txt.